-Although cannabis is nonlethal and useful for so many purposes, the same “reefer madness” that initiated prohibition in the 1930s is being used to justify the consolidation of the small and colective farming model in the legalization era.
+Although cannabis is nonlethal and useful for so many purposes, the same “reefer madness” that initiated prohibition in the 1930s is used to justify consolidation of the small and collective farming model in the legalization era.
 This isn’t unfamiliar territory, considering most of the United States agriculture market and so many other American industries have long been considered oligopolistic.

 So, what is a an oligopoly?

 : a market situation in which each of a few producers affects but does not control the market.